 13. The Cozy Mystery Lover: Tell Me Three Things by Julie Buxbaum

-One of our favorite books— definitely don’t skip out on this one if your friend loves rom-coms with a side of mystery.
+Tell Me Three Things is one of our favorite books— definitely don’t skip out on this one if your friend loves rom-coms with a side of mystery.
 When the MC moves across the country, she has only one friend, an anonymous person typing to her as S/N (Somebody/Nobody).